chrismd2/takehome_web_be/README.md

 _TODO: Provide us with some notes about what you would do next if you had more time.
 Are there additional features that you would want to add?
 Specific improvements to the code you would make?
 Any additional testing or documentation?_
 Next steps for this project would include:
 - Authentication starting with `mix phx.gen.auth Accounts User users`
-- Find nicer documentation tools
+- Find nicer documentation tools & patterns
+- Change the string keys to atoms
+- Run the test setup once for all tests with the database & api
+- Code some reciever functions for converting json bodies to Elixir structs